 DIY box tree caterpillar killer

 You guys!
-I just went through one of the most terrifying experiences since I started growing my beautiful garden from scratch (literally!).
-Tons of box tree caterpillars have infested and almost devastated all of my box trees!
-And in less than 5 days!
-Luckily, I managed to salvage them from dying with the help of my homemade box tree caterpillar killer but the thought of these nasty insects in my garden still gives me shivers down my spine!
+I just had one of the most terrifying experiences since starting my garden.
+Box tree caterpillars swarmed and nearly destroyed my box trees in under 5 days!
+Thankfully, my homemade caterpillar killer saved them, but the thought of those insects still gives me shivers!

-Well, to be fair, it’s not really a box caterpillar killer, it’s more of an universal treatment I use for all of the pest in my garden.
-I first used this wonderful homemade box caterpillar killer as an aphid killer on my roses and never had any issue with aphids ever since.
-And this time around this soapy solution was used as a box tree caterpillar killer out of despair, really!
-I freaked out and didn’t know what to do!
+To be fair, it’s not just a box caterpillar killer—it’s a universal pest treatment I use in my garden.
+I first tried this homemade solution as an aphid killer on my roses and haven’t had aphid problems since.
+This time, since I didn’t have any other pesticide on hand, I used it as a box tree caterpillar killer out of sheer desperation—I panicked and didn’t know what else to do!

 And in this photo, you can (barely) see the eggs where the arrow points.
 I’m sorry, I forgot to take photos of the eggs.
 They’re green and gathered in small bunches.